Channzz/LibrarySystem/README.md

 Insti: jcesperanza@neu.edu.ph
 Password: 12-33445-678

-Can you Google Sign Up, and it is authorized by NEU account Only
+It can use Google Sign Up Account, and it is authorized by NEU account Only